prakaa/mms-monthly-cli/README.md

 pipx install mms-monthly-cli
 ```

-However, you can still install via `pip` if you wish to:
+However, you can still install via `pip` if you are only using the Python package:
 ```bash
 pip install mms-monthly-cli
 ```